 If you have a garden that boasts beautiful flowerbeds, the last thing you want is to be a victim of an infestation, as they can damage and harm your precious foliage.
-It may seem counterproductive but inviting certain types of insects that don’t do any harm can help prevent and fight off the unwanted kinds.
+It may seem counterproductive but inviting certain types of insects that don’t do any harm, or using a fertiliser containing trillions of microbes can help prevent and fight off the unwanted kinds.

 There are plenty of good bugs to get, such as ladybugs, praying mantis, hoverflies, lacewings, honeybees and dragonflies.
 Bees are particularly a great idea to bring in as they can aid in pollination, which can help your next crop of flowers grow and flourish.

 A good tip to help protect your flowers and plants as they grow in your garden is to make sure that they’re all spaced out.
 You don’t want too many flowers fighting over the same soil as it means that they won’t get all the nutrients they need, and it also limits the airflow, meaning that some are destined to die.
 Planting your flowers too close together can also be the perfect breeding ground for diseases which can wreck the entire garden.

 Rotating the plants in your garden is a tactic to simply ensure that you don’t plant the same plants in the same location every year.
 The reason to avoid doing is this that after time, pests will begin to know where they should go to feed.
 It also gives a chance for diseases to take root in the soil, which can ruin your garden for years.